looker-open-source/components/internal_docs/figma.md

   - Great for quick tips and tricks and new features in the tool

 ### File Structure
-All of the Lens related Files are in the **Lens Project** which you can
+All of the Lens related Files are in the **Lens Project** which you can find in the list of projects.
+If you star the project it will be listed in your sidebar so you can access it quickly.

 ### Team Library